Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Data and method

 $v_{i}$ is a vector of word $i$ and $\text{cos} \left( v_{i},v_{j}\right)$ is a cosine similarity between $v_{i}$ and $v_{j}$. $x$ is a target word in list $X$. $A$ and $B$ are lists of attribute words.

-In our study, target words are occupational words or words in the Home, Work and Politics domain, and two lists of attribute words $A$ and $B$ are Japanese gender words for women and men, respectively.
-More precisely. the list $A$ consists of female-related words (e.g., \Ja{女}(woman), \Ja{女性}(female), \ldots), while the list $B$ consists of male-related words (e.g., \Ja{男}(man), \Ja{男性}(male), \ldots).
-A positive WEAT score indicates that the target word or the domain is female-stereotyped, whereas a negative score indicates that target word or the domain is male-stereotyped.
+In our study, target words are the words representing the Home, Work, or Politics domain, or occupations, and two lists of attribute words $A$ and $B$ are Japanese gender words for women and men, respectively.
+For example, list $A$ includes \Ja{女}(woman) and \Ja{女性}(female), while list $B$ includes \Ja{男}(man) and \Ja{男性}(male).
+A positive WEAT score indicates that the target word or the domain is female-coded (more strongly associated with female attribute terms), whereas a negative score indicates that it is male-coded (more strongly associated with male attribute terms).
+Accordingly, a change in the score indicates a directional shift in gender association --- toward more female-coded or more male-coded --- rather than an absolute increase or decrease in stereotype strength.

-When calculating stereotype value for each year within Home, Work, and Politics domain, we employ a bootstrap procedure that resamples words according to the original size of the domain.
-This process is crucial because it quantifies the uncertainty of stereotype strength estimates within each domain, especially when domain sizes are small and individual words have a large influence.
-In each iteration, words are randomly drawn with replacement to match the domain size, and the stereotype value is recalculated using equation (\ref{eq:1}).
+Following the work by~\citet{garg2018word}, we address the known sensitivity of WEAT-style measures to word list composition by employing a bootstrap procedure when calculating stereotype values for each year within the Home, Work, and Politics domains.
+Specifically, in each iteration, domain and gender words are randomly resampled with replacement to match the original domain size, and the stereotype value is recalculated using Equation (\ref{eq:1}).
+This process is crucial because it quantifies the uncertainty of stereotype value estimates within each domain, especially when domain sizes are small and individual words have a large influence.
 This entire process is repeated 1,000 times for each year, producing a distribution of scores that reflects both the uncertainty and stability of the domain-specific results.
 From this distribution, we derive 95\% confidence intervals around our estimates.